v8/v8.dev/src/features/weak-references.md

 But there’s still a problem here: we’ve added a level of indirection to `listener` by wrapping it a `WeakRef`, but the wrapper in `addWeakListener` is still leaking for the same reason that `listener` was leaking originally.
 Granted, this is a smaller leak since only the wrapper is leaking instead of the whole `MovingAvg` instance, but it is still a leak.
 The solution to this is the companion feature to `WeakRef`, `FinalizationRegistry`.
 With the new `FinalizationRegistry` API, we can register a callback to run when the garbage collector zaps a register object.
 Such callbacks are known as _finalizers_.

 :::note
-**Note:** The finalization callback does not run immediately after garbage-collecting the event listener.
-It either runs at some point in the future, or not at all — the spec doesn’t guarantee that it runs!
-Keep this in mind when writing code.
+**Note:** The finalization callback does not run immediately after garbage-collecting the event listener, so don't use it for important logic or metrics.
+The timing of garbage collection and finalization callbacks is unspecifed.
+In fact, an engine that never garbage collected would be fully compliant.
+However, it's safe to assume that engines will garbage collect, and finalization callbacks will be called at _some point_.
+Keep this uncertainty in mind when writing code.
 :::

 We can register a callback with a `FinalizationRegistry` to remove `wrapper` from the socket when the inner event listener is garbage-collected.
 Our final implementation looks like this: